unode/deep-learning-intro/_episodes/02-keras.md

 {:.challenge}

 > ## How to choose an architecture?
-> Even for this small neural network, we had to make a choice on the number of hidden nodes.
+> Even for this small neural network, we had to make a choice on the number of hidden neurons.
 > Other choices to be made are the number of layers and type of layers (as we will see later).
 > You might wonder how you should make these architectural choices.
 > Unfortunately, there are no clear rules to follow here, and it often boils down to a lot of
 > trial and error.
 However, it is recommended to look what others have done with similar datasets and problems.
 > Another best practice is to start with a relatively simple architecture.
-Once running start to add layers and tweak the network to see if performance increases.
+Once it is running, start to add layers and tweak the network to see if performance increases.
 >
 > If your data and problem is very similar to what others have done, you can often use a *pretrained network*.
 > Even if your problem is different, but the data type is common (for example images), you can use a pretrained network and finetune it for your problem.
-> A large number of openly available pretrained networks can be found in the [Model Zoo](https://modelzoo.co/), [pytorch hub](https://pytorch.org/hub/) or [tensorflow hub](https://www.tensorflow.org/hub/).
+> A large number of openly available pretrained networks can be found in the [Model Zoo](https://modelzoo.co/), [PyTorch Hub](https://pytorch.org/hub/) or [TensorFlow Hub](https://www.tensorflow.org/hub/).
 {: .callout}